mastaehe/bonsaiai.github.io/source/includes/_simulator-reference.html.md

 During development, you will need to iterate efficiently on your simulation, reward function, and lesson plans.
 You may also need to connect a debugger, or do additional logging to help you get your simulation ready to train.

 During the course of normal operation, one should only need to specify the prediction/training mode on the command line.
 The rest of the options will be read from configuration files.

+The following sections explain further how to use the `--proxy`, `--predict`, and `--record` command line options.

 To speed up training, you can run multiple simulators in parallel.
 See [Running Simulations in Parallel][5] below.